andrasfe/photoshare/README.md

 ### Client (Python)

 The client polls the server and downloads new photos.
+Available as both CLI and Web UI.

 **Location:** `client/`

 **Features:**
-- Hourly polling (configurable)
+- **CLI Mode**: Hourly polling (configurable), runs in background
+- **Web UI**: Modern interface with real-time progress
 - Incremental sync (only downloads new photos)
 - HMAC authentication matching server
 - Retry logic with error handling
 - Live Photo support (downloads both image and video)
+- Date filtering for selective sync

 ## Setup